pavan121904/kubernetes/README.md

 **4.3.
 Kubernetes Deployment:**
 - Employ Kubernetes configuration files (YAML) to define deployment and service objects for the microservices.
-- Deploy the microservices to the Kubernetes cluster.
+- Deploy the microservices to the Kubernetes cluster.#this is what i need to do

 ### Step 5: Serverless Component Deployment